South Texas (Brush Country)

 The Brush Country Fire

-South Texas BBQ, centered in the vast ranchlands between San Antonio and the border, is defined by the environment.
-This is “Brush Country,” and the dominant vegetation is Mesquite.
-Unlike the mild Post Oak of Central Texas, South Texas BBQ is built on the intense, pungent, and powerful smoke of the Mesquite tree.
+South Texas BBQ is centered in the big ranchlands between San Antonio and the border.
+It’s defined by the environment.
+This is “Brush Country.”
+The dominant vegetation is Mesquite.
+For a deep dive into the history and techniques of this region, check out my Complete Guide to South Texas BBQ.
+Unlike the mild Post Oak of Central Texas, South Texas BBQ is built on the intense and powerful smoke of the Mesquite tree.

 The King of Woods: Mesquite

-Mesquite is one of the hardest and densest woods in North America.
-It burns incredibly hot and fast, producing a heavy, distinct smoke that can become bitter if not managed correctly.
-South Texas pitmasters have mastered the art of “burning down” Mesquite into white-hot coals before cooking, ensuring a clean but bold flavor profile.
+Mesquite is one of the hardest woods in North America.
+It burns incredibly hot and fast.
+It puts out a heavy smoke that can get bitter if you don’t manage it right.
+South Texas pitmasters have mastered the art of burning down Mesquite into white-hot coals before they start cooking.
+This ensures a clean but bold flavor.

 Direct Heat and “Cowboy Style”

-While “Low and Slow” is the rule elsewhere, South Texas often employs Direct Heat or “Cowboy Style” cooking.
-Large briskets and racks of ribs are often suspended over glowing Mesquite coals in deep, open pits.
-This results in a faster cook time and a more pronounced “grilled” flavor combined with the heavy smoke.
+While “Low and Slow” is the rule in most places, South Texas often uses direct heat.
+Large briskets and racks of ribs are often hung over glowing Mesquite coals in deep, open pits.
+This makes for a faster cook time.
+It also gives the meat a real grilled flavor combined with that heavy smoke.

 Beyond Brisket: Cabrito

 A unique staple of South Texas BBQ is Cabrito (young goat).
-Influenced by the region’s Mexican heritage, Cabrito is traditionally seasoned simply and slow-roasted over Mesquite until the skin is crispy and the meat is tender.
-It is a prized delicacy for Sunday gatherings and special occasions.
+Influenced by the region’s Mexican heritage, Cabrito is seasoned simply and slow-roasted over Mesquite.
+We cook it until the skin is crispy and the meat is tender.
+It is a prized dish for Sunday gatherings and special occasions.

 The Sauce: A Little More Heat